think-mm/enblog/input/posts/2012/12-15-homage-to-my-martyr-colleagues-2.md

 In him I lost a true philosopher and guide.

-<strong>Dr. N. A. M. Faizul Mahi, Senior Lecturer, Institute of Education &amp; Research, DU </strong>
+**Dr. N. A. M. Faizul Mahi, Senior Lecturer, Institute of Education &amp; Research, DU**

 Born in 1939 at Feni, Dr. Faizul Mahi, a tall handsome man was know to his friend circle as a progressive looking personality.
 He was not vocal compared to many of his colleagues in the university but very much dedicated to the cause of war of liberation that was going on from March to December, helping the freedom fighters from within keeping a low profile, a very difficult job indeed.
 But he could not keep secret of his real identity from the watchful eyes of his collaborator colleagues within IER.
 During non-cooperation movement or '69 mass movement he had been always with us in our little effort to strengthen the nation wide movement for autonomy rapidly turning into a movement of independence under the charismatic leadership of Bangabandhu Sheikh Mujib and fiery Maulana and other national leaders.